toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

         `version`
     }
     @Answer {
-        The current version of the template using [Semantic Versioning](https://semver.org/).
+        The version of the template, following [Semantic Versioning](https://semver.org/).
     }
 }